btw-saanvi/E-commerce-follow-along/Readme.md

 1. Delete Menu Items: Remove specific menu items from the MongoDB database using their unique IDs.
 2. Frontend Integration: Enable users to delete products with a single click.
 3. Error Handling: Handle cases where the ID is invalid or the item does not exist.

+### Milestone 15:Responsive Navbar Components

+# Overview

+This project includes the creation of a responsive navigation bar component (Nav component) that provides smooth navigation across multiple pages within the application.
+The Nav component will contain links to the following pages:

+1. Home

+2. My Products

+3. Add Product

+4. Cart

+**The navigation bar will be designed to adapt seamlessly to all screen sizes, ensuring an optimal user experience across devices.
+The Nav component will be added to all pages, facilitating easy and intuitive navigation throughout the application.**

+# Features

+1. Responsive navigation bar that adjusts to different screen sizes.

+2. Smooth navigation between pages.

+3. A user-friendly interface for accessing different sections of the application.